 Officers are requested to report to Fort Custer Training Center on 19 July 2019 no later than 2000.
 Check in building is to be determined.
 There is no problem with you bringing cadets with you to ease transportation.
 However, to speed up the early check-in process you must notify the COTC no later then 16 July the cadet names, officer names and which training they are attending, and approximate time of arrival.
 You may travel in civilian attire.

 Graduation will be at 1000 on Saturday 30 July 2016.
 Please do not plan on leaving before 1400 in order to assist with shutdown of the training.
 Officers do not depart until all cadets are accounted for and all spaces are secured.

 I recommend you bring PT gear to sleep in.
-The PT gear that will be issued is for PT (that ESPECIALLY goes for the cadets).
 The base does not provide bedding.
 You may bring sheets and a blanket or a sleeping bag.
 Bring whatever comfort items you feel you need.
 The barracks are air conditioned but they still get warm.
 You may bring a small personal fan.

 Shower shoes are a must.
 Please set the example by maintaining your berthing space neatly and cleanly.

 If you have a digital camera, please bring it (don’t forget the chargers).
 I will collect photos daily each evening.
 If your camera has a date stamp feature, please disable it.
 We’re looking for good photos of action shots during the training for NHQ, for the website, for the Annual Report.

 Please bring a laptop if you have one, although be aware there is no internet access on the base.
 We will have access in Admin.
 If you’re driving, and have a printer you can bring, please do so.